 Are you an International Student?

-We are glad you are considering enrollment at RTS Jackson.
+We are glad you are considering becoming a student at RTS Jackson.
 Because the process of becoming an international student can be challenging, we have organized the following guide to help you through.
-Our admissions counselors are also available to answer any questions you may have.
+Our Admissions Counselor is also available to answer any questions you may have.

 Applying to RTS

-In order to become a student, you need to apply first.
-Applicants to seminary programs are evaluated on the basis of academic preparation and potential for ministry.
-Due to the time needed to complete the entire process, application for admission should be made at least 18 months prior to the date of enrollment.
+To become a student, you need to apply first.
+Applicants to seminary programs are evaluated based on academic preparation and potential for ministry.
+Due to the time needed to complete the entire process, application for admission should be made at least 12 months prior to the date of enrollment.
 New students may enroll in the fall, winter, spring, or summer terms.
-The following materials should be addressed to the Director of Admissions:
+The following materials are required to fully complete your application: